16 website metrics to track for growth

 How to Analyze Top Pages

-It's also important to track whether top pages are relevant to your business niche and goals.
-While it's great to get high traffic on your website, if that traffic isn't converting, it's not contributing to business growth.
+This is why it’s important to track whether top pages are relevant to your business niche and goals.
+While it‘s great to get high traffic on your website, if that traffic isn‘t converting, it’s not contributing to business growth.

 How to Track Top Pages

-1. Log into your HubSpot Account.
+1. Log into your HubSpot account.

 2. Navigate to Reports > Analytics Tools.